 Lüscher-Ballard Wine.
-There are those who come to the wine industry much later in life – often in a capacity somewhat removed from the daily operations of what is needed to run a winery and manage a vineyard.
-Not so with Christina Lüscher-Ballard – after a life in film she started learning about the wine industry in her early 60’s and rather than taking a hands off approach to the business (at an age people often think about retirement), now personally manages a 15-acre vineyard.
+There are those who come to the wine industry much later in life often in a capacity somewhat removed from the daily operations of what is needed to run a winery and manage a vineyard.
+Not so with Christina Lüscher-Ballard; after a life in film, she started learning about the wine industry in her early 60s and rather than taking a hands-off approach to the business (at an age people often think about retirement), now personally manages a 20-acre vineyard.

-She and her husband Caroll Ballard (prolific film director who directed Black Stallion, Never Cry Wolf and Wind along with other films) lived in a home on the Silverado Trail when they were informed that part of the highway was scheduled to be widened near their home.
+She and her husband Carroll Ballard (prolific film director who directed Black Stallion, Never Cry Wolf and Wind along with other films) lived along the Silverado Trail when they were informed that part of the highway was scheduled to be widened near their home.
 At that point they decided to look for a more secluded property away from the traffic on the valley floor.

 The prior owner was a Seventh Day Adventist and had planted a number of acres to a struggling walnut orchard.
 Seeing these trees were not doing well, the Ballard’s pulled them out and left the ground fallow for six years.

 There are a number of vintner old timers on Spring Mountain – Philip Togni is one of them.
-When he saw their property he told them, “it is sinful to leave a piece of land like this idle”.
-He encouraged Christina to learn more about viticulture – so she did.
+When he saw their property he told them, “It is sinful to leave a piece of land like this idle.”
+He encouraged Christina to learn more about viticulture and so she did.
 She attended Napa Valley College and then soon applied what she learned in her classes to their vineyard.

-Total production each year is on the one wine – 200 cases is a big year.
-The wine is distributed in both Northern and Southern California.
-Locally you can find it at Backrooom Wines in downtown Napa and restaurants – Redd in Yountville and Cindy’s Backstreet Kitchen in St. Helena.
+Total production each year is of the single wine with 200 cases comprising a ‘big’ year; production is often under 100 cases/year.
+The wine is distributed very selectively in both northern and southern California.
+Locally you can sometimes find select vintages at Backroom Wines in downtown Napa and several restaurants in the valley.
 Christina was born in Switzerland and their wine is also selectively distributed there.

-For more information and to join their mailing list visit: www.luscher-ballard.com
+For more information, to purchase wine and to join their mailing list, visit: www.luscher-ballard.com